 3. Carb Cheating / Carb Creep

-Carb cheating / carb creep is another possible reason for weight loss plateaus.
-You have to be really disciplined and aware of all carbs you eat.
+Carb cheating/carb creep is another possible reason for weight loss plateaus.
+You have to be really disciplined and aware of all the carbs you eat.
 It’s a little nibbling here and there of the forbidden foods, leading to carb creep, so make sure you count all carbs.
 Dr. Eric Westman explains the ketogenic diet and emphasizes that even eating mints may affect ketosis and weight loss results.
 Sometimes, even when a label says “sugar-free”, it doesn’t have to be “carbs-free”!

 4. Too Many Calories – Yes, They Do Count